microcipcip/cookie-universal/packages/cookie-universal/README.md

 > Universal cookie plugin, perfect for SSR

 You can use `cookie-universal` to set, get and remove cookies in the browser, node, connect and express apps.
-`cookie-universal` parse cookies with the popular (cookie node module)[https://github.com/jshttp/cookie].
+`cookie-universal` parse cookies with the popular [cookie node module](https://github.com/jshttp/cookie).

 ## Install
 - yarn: `yarn add cookie-universal`